jvanstraten/gerbertools/README.md

    that does this in a way that includes the copper traces, soldermask, and silkscreen.

- - ` ` Ability to perform basic unconnected net, short circuit, and net clearance DRC.
+ - `x` Ability to perform basic unconnected net, short circuit, and net clearance DRC.
 Clearance will be done by "growing" all polygons by half the clearance and then doing a short circuit check, which means that the clearance value is global; you can't set it per net.